jamaljs/jamaljs/README.md

 #### jSomething functions

 jSomething functions are totally html tags can be used as functions.
-For example html has `acticle` tag, jml has `jArticle` tag.
+For example html has `article` tag, jml has `jArticle` tag.
 Also jSomething tags can be created by given custom tags in `jmlInstance.initialize` method.

 jSomething methods also has config options.
 Currently it has just two options, `debug` and `inspect`.
 Debug option gives information about jSomething function runtime, inspect options puts debugger in that jSomething method.